Power of attorney changes on the way

-Currently, the eight states and territories of Australia all have their own laws that slightly differ in the way they legislate enduring powers of attorney and its difficult for institutions, like banks, to tell if an attorney document has been revoked or is a forgery.
+Currently, the eight states and territories of Australia all have their own laws that slightly differ in the way they legislate enduring powers of attorney, and it’s difficult for institutions, like banks, to tell if a power-of-attorney document has been revoked or is a forgery.

-Federal, State and Territory Governments all have an Attorney-General, which is a government minister that is responsible for protecting and promoting the rule of law in each respected Australian jurisdiction.
+Federal, State and Territory Governments all have an Attorney-General, who is a government minister responsible for protecting and promoting the rule of law in each respected Australian jurisdiction.

 On 12 November a meeting of Attorneys-General was held.
-It was agreed that government officials are to develop recommendations for a nationally consistent approach to enduring powers of attorney to more effectively reduce financial elder abuse.
-Officials are to also consider models for a National Register of Enduring Powers of Attorney.
-Both actions must be considered and agreed on by the end of 2022.
+It was agreed that governments will develop recommendations for a nationally consistent approach to enduring powers of attorney to do more to address financial elder abuse by the end of 2022.

-In 2017, the Australian Law Reform Commission report into elder abuse made recommendations in this regard.
+In 2017, the Australian Law Reform Commission’s report into elder abuse made recommendations in this regard.
 Six years of consideration may mean powers of attorney instruments finally receive the amendments they desperately need.

-The report found that almost 30 per cent of allegations of abuse of older people that were reported to the Commission were financial abuse.
-The Commission stated that this abuse included financial exploitation, the misuse of powers of attorney and enduring powers of attorney, and theft.
+The report found that almost 30 per cent of allegations of abuse of older people reported to the Commission concerned financial abuse.

 The Commission also pointed out that if powers of attorney are misused to cause financial harm and these matters are not pursued by police, the NSW Civil and Administrative Tribunal (NCAT) may revoke a power of attorney, but it does not have the ability to order financial restitution.